mh-zhou/NAP-SCAF/README.md

 **Similarity-aware feature calibration stabilizes low-contrast and missing-modality brain segmentation**

-This repository provides a clean PyTorch implementation of **NAP-SCAF**, a similarity-aware calibration framework for multi-modal brain tumor segmentation.
-The implementation focuses on the core method used in the paper: a non-local adaptive prior branch, local normalized cross-correlation based skip calibration, and contrast-enhanced region attention.
+This repository provides the original PyTorch implementation of **NAP-SCAF**, a similarity-aware calibration framework for multi-modal brain tumor segmentation.
+The implementation follows the paper version with a DenseNet121-based variational prior branch, similarity-weighted skip calibration, and contrast-enhanced residual attention.

 NAP-SCAF is designed for challenging multi-modal MRI segmentation scenarios where the input modalities may be incomplete, local lesion boundaries are weak, and naïve U-shaped skip fusion can propagate semantically inconsistent encoder features into the decoder.
 ![Overview of NAP-SCAF](./method.jpg)